createanapi-nuget/createanapi-docs/docs/source/auth-repository/dotnet/index.rst

 AuthRepositoryGet
 """""""""""""""""""""""""""""""""""""""""""

-Returns an item by id.
+Returns an auth repository by id.

 .. code-block:: csharp
    :linenos: